parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 Challenges: The Roadblocks to Accuracy*
 ======
 **Economic Barriers:**
-Physical crash tests are expensive and res*ource-intensive, making them a significant barrier in the development process.
+Physical crash tests are expensive and resource-intensive, making them a significant barrier in the development process.

 **Data Availability:**
 Limited real-world crash test data is available for training machine learning models, which can affect the accuracy and reliability of these models.